ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 is defined in {{SCTfeedback-dataformat}}.

-HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks above, but MAY as an optimisation chose to not share SCTs that the operator consider legitimate.
+HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks above, but MAY as an optimisation choose to not share SCTs that the operator considers legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of acquisition of a certificate.
 Another example is an SCT received directly from a CT log when submitting a certificate chain.